milanhbs/milanhbs.github.io/_pages/about.md

 ---
 Hi, I am Milan, interested in synthetic biology, precision health, and entrepreneurship.

-I have just started my Interdisciplinary Bioscience DPhil at the Uni of Oxford, where I will be using my first year to find my research area.
-I am looking for a summer internship in the bay area, tell me if you know good people who could use a hand.
+I am in the Interdisciplinary Bioscience DPhil program at the Uni of Oxford, working with Kevin Foster on ecology and the microbiome.
+I am looking for an internship in the bay area, tell me if you know good people who could use a hand.

-I recently wrapped up my Master's at ETH in the <a href="https://bsse.ethz.ch/ctsb">Khammash lab</a>, where I built new molecular tools for synbio circuits based on CRISPR as my thesis work.
+Before that, wrapped up my Master's at ETH in the <a href="https://bsse.ethz.ch/ctsb">Khammash lab</a>, where I built new molecular tools for synbio circuits based on CRISPR as my thesis work.

 {% comment %}
 #Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.